scottrepreneur/blog/content/posts/2021-10-13---The-Most-Caffienated-DAO/index.md

 ---
-template: post
+template: "post"
-title: The Most Caffienated DAO
+title: "The Most Caffienated DAO"
 draft: false
-date: 2021-10-13T10:35:24.152Z
+date: "2021-10-13T10:35:24.152Z"
-description: 'With “Hot DAO Summer” rapidly closing, I felt compelled to write about one of my favorite organization’s possible path to becoming a decentralized super saiyan version of itself.'
+description: "With “Hot DAO Summer” rapidly closing, I felt compelled to write about one of my favorite organization’s possible path to becoming a decentralized super saiyan version of itself."
 category: "Crypto"
-tags:
+tags: ["blockchain","coffee","entrepreneurship","businesses"]
-  - blockchain
-  - coffee
-  - entrepreneurship
-  - businesses
 ---

-With “Hot DAO Summer” rapidly coming to a close, I felt compelled to write about one of my favorite organization's possible path to becoming a decentralized super saiyan version of itself.
-While most of the tooling outlined here pertains to blockchains, I tried to leave out as much technical jargon as possible to help align on common goals rather than dictating specific solutions.
+*   With “Hot DAO Summer” rapidly coming to a close, I felt compelled to write about one of my favorite organization's possible path to be[**_coming a decentralized super saiyan version of itself.
+While most_**](https://google.com) of the tooling outlined here pertains to blockchains, I tried to leave out as much technical jargon as possible to help align on common goals rather than dictating specific solutions.

 ![Coffee-Saiyan](https://i.gifer.com/BQ0Y.gif)

 ## What is 1 Million Cups?

 1 Million Cups (1MC) is an amazing organization initially organized at the excellent foundation created by Ewing Kauffman in Kansas City, MO that has spread to 100+ cities across the US.
-Founders, entrepreneurs, and small business owners gather each week to listen to a new founder present about their business and provide feedback for the idea, pitch, and go to market strategy.
-With this feedback, the entrepreneurs are equipped with tangible feedback and new potential connections to build a stronger business with their community.
+Founders, entrepreneurs, and small business owners gather each week to listen to a new founder present about their busi**ness and provide feedback for the idea, pitch, and go to ma**rket strategy.
+With this feedback, the entrepreneurs are with tangible feedback and new potential connections to build a stronger business with their community.

 ![1 Million Cups in Kansas City](media/1mc-kc.jpeg)

-When 1MC started in a Kansas City conference room to bring together the entrepreneurs that were already working it made sense to have the organization controlled and overseen by the [Kauffman] Foundation.
+When 1MC started in a Kansas City conference room to bring together the entrepreneurs that were already working it made sense to have the organization controlled and overseen by the \[Kauffman\] Foundation.
 As the organization has grown to cities across the country there has been a need to scale the hierarchy by adding regional reps and develop tools to allow the volunteers running local chapters to succeed.
 But product development costs are high and there's tons of competing priorities for very limited resources.

 The Foundation (and the team leading the core organization) have been an absolute godsend, and scaling from a single city to reproducible playbooks across the country is nothing short of extraodinary.
 As an operational mind and systems thinker, I cannot appreciate this enough.
 At last, it's time to decentralize and distribute the power from a core operating unit to all stakeholders in the organization being empowered to contribute and grow the org in the best ways for all stakeholders.